code3z/vivaldi_mods_collection/README.md

 # The first-ever community collection of mods for the Vivaldi Web Browser

+IMPORTANT: These mods are pulled from outside sources and you should check for security issues before using.

 More details will be provided.
 Mods are collected from Git Repositories on github or other platforms such as gitlab.
 Mods are installed via LonMcGregor's custom.py script.